Beardrop2/Zoomy-Zodiacs/DEV_SETUP.md

 Ruff should have been installed by pdm earlier, during `pdm install`

-It will be run during pre-commit, but you can run `ruff format` from the terminal
+It will be run during pre-commit, but you can run `ruff format` and `ruff check` from the terminal (`ruff check` reports linting errors, `ruff format` reports and corrects them)